alsalafiyyah/alsalafiyyah.github.io/_posts/biography/2020-09-10-abdulaziz.md

 lang: en
 date: 2020-09-10
 hijri: Muharram 22, 1442 AH
-excerpt: Grand Mufty of the Kingdom of Saudi Arabia and Chairman of the Departments of Scholarly Research and Ifta'
+excerpt: "Grand Mufty of the Kingdom of Saudi Arabia and Chairman of the Departments of Scholarly Research and Ifta"
+authors:
+  author:
+    - name: Alsalafiyyah
+      url: alsalafiyyah
 ---

 ### His Name: